 - Malice – Intentionally hurting someone or recklessly disregarding the safety of others

-The evidence that you qualify for punitive damages must be clear and convincing.
-If you are eligible for punitive damages, the jury can decide whether to award you punitive damages.
-They don’t have to grant punitive damages, even if you qualify for them.
-It’s up to the jury to decide what’s fair under all the circumstances.
+The evidence that qualifies for punitive damages must be clear and convincing.
+If you are eligible for additional damages, the jury can decide whether to award you or not.
+They don’t have to grant them, even if you qualify for them.
+It’s up to the jury to decide what’s fair for the circumstance.

-Nevada Law 42.005(3) limits punitive damages to three times the amount of compensatory damages if compensatory damages are $100,000 or more.
+Nevada Law limits the award to three times the amount of compensatory damages if compensatory damages are $100,000 or more.
 In cases where compensatory damages are less than $100,000, the jury can award up to $300,000 in punitive damages.

 These limits don’t apply in the following cases:

 - An insurer who refuses to pay in bad faith

 The jury decides if you get punitive damages.
 If either party disagrees with the decision, they can appeal it.
 The reviewing court won’t override the jury’s decision as long as sufficient grounds exist to justify it.

 Once the jury determines punitive damages are appropriate, there’s a separate proceeding to determine how much to order.
 Since punitive damages are meant to be painful, the defendant’s financial resources are one factor that gets taken into consideration.

 The defendant’s ability to pay punitive damages is essential in determining the award amount.
 The jury decides the amount of the punitive damages award within the limitations of Nevada law.

 Smith Food and Drug Centers Inc. v.
 Bellegarde